AmanTank187/blogger/README.md

 - Being able to create a good looking application with bootstrap.

+- Getting the project on heroku.

 ## What i could have done better? :

+- Followed TDD more strictly.
+- Used a trello board to help with my tickets.
+- Used branches more often.

 ## How to add to this project? :